joaobcpatricio/CppNotebook/Notebook/EmbeddedSW/QA1.md

 * CTX: Typically refers to the clear transmit signal, which is used to manage or clear the state of transmission in certain communication systems.

-These pins might vary depending on the specific context or devic
+These pins might vary depending on the specific context or device.